vladyslav-kocherhin/Vladyslav-Kocherhin/README.md

 # Hi everyone.
 Welcome to my GitHub account.
 I'm a detail-oriented QA Engineer with several years of manual testing experience and a strong focus on transitioning into automation.
 Skilled in writing and executing detailed test cases, analyzing bugs, and improving product quality.
-Currently building automation frameworks using JavaScript/TypeScript, Playwright, and Cypress.
+Currently building automation frameworks using JavaScript/TypeScript.
 Passionate about ensuring high-quality software through both manual expertise and automated solutions.

 <h2 align="left">My Knowledge and Tools:</h2>